Jonathan B. Bingham: Family

-He was married to June Rossbach (June 20, 1919 – August 21, 2007), an author, playwright, and member of the Lehman family (her great-grandfather was Mayer Lehman, one of the founders of the Lehman Brothers firm).
+He was married to June Rossbach, an author, playwright, and member of the Lehman family (her great-grandfather was Mayer Lehman, one of the founders of the Lehman Brothers firm).
 They had four children: Sherrell Bingham Downes; Timothy Woodbridge Bingham; Claudia Bingham Meyers; and June Mitchell (Micki) Esselstyn (d.
 1999).

 After Jonathan Bingham's death, Mrs. Bingham married Robert Birge and was then known as June Bingham Birge.

 Death

 Bingham died from complications of pneumonia, aged 72, at the Presbyterian Hospital in Manhattan on July 3, 1986.
-He was interred in Woodbridge Cemetery, in Salem, New London, Connecticut.